lyz-code/blue-book/docs/zfs_storage_planning.md

 Disks are going to fail, so it's good to have a good warranty to return them.

+### Data disk gas

+Manufacturers have adopted helium as the internal gas for mechanical hard drives with capacities of 4TB and above in a 3.5-inch format.
+While this change improves energy efficiency by reducing aerodynamic drag, it also introduces a long-term reliability concern.

+Over time (typically around 10 years), helium atoms gradually escape through even perfectly hermetic metal enclosures due to their small size.
+This causes:

+1. Decreasing internal helium pressure
+2. Increased likelihood of head-platter contact and erosion
+3. Potential data loss

+External air cannot re-enter the drive to refill these gaps, as air atoms are too large to pass through metal.
+Consequently, heads require sufficient helium pressure to fly above platters without touching them.
+Once the internal helium pressure drops too low, heads will land on platters, causing erosion and eventual failure.

+Hard drive manufacturers offer limited warranties (typically 5 years) for helium-sealed drives, acknowledging this gradual performance degradation.
+While under warranty, these issues are unlikely to manifest; however, all units will eventually succumb to helium escape and increased head-disk interference.

+You can read more of this issue in [1](https://www.truenas.com/community/threads/helium-drives-long-term-use.96649/), [2](https://linustechtips.com/topic/1359644-helium-hdd-health-update-after-5-years/), [3](https://foro.noticias3d.com/vbulletin/showthread.php?t=468562), [4](https://blog.westerndigital.com/helium-hard-drives-explained/)
 ### [Data disk brands](https://www.nasmaster.com/best-nas-drives/)

 #### [Western Digital](https://www.nasmaster.com/wd-red-vs-red-plus-vs-red-pro-nas-hdd/)